KikiBerg/pp5-ecommerce/TESTING.md

 #### Products Page

-*NOTE!* For the sorting feature I have taken screenshots of only 1 type of sorting, but have tested all 8 of them and they work as expected.
+*NOTE!* The CRUD functionality described in some of the features here is only accesible if logged in as admin *NOTE!* For the sorting feature I have taken screenshots of only 1 type of sorting, but have tested all 8 of them and they work as expected.

 | Feature | Tested? | Action | Expected Outcome | Pass/Fail | Screenshots |